ydkb/ydkb.github.io/help/en/other-firmware/vial.md

 | YD67BLE (KBD67 lite) | [2024-06-22_DO6M](other-firmware/vial/ydkb_yd67ble_vial.zip ':ignore')                 | [JSON](other-firmware/vial/ydkb_yd67ble_via.json ':ignore')                 |      |

 > [!ydda] Note for Linux users
-> - Due to some permission issues, the online version of the general browser cannot be directly connected to the keyboard.
+> - Due to some permission issues, you cannot directly connect to the keyboard when using the online version through a browser.
 > - I personally recommend that Linux users download the local version of VIA or Vial and run it.

 ### 2 Connect Vial